ChenThePro/C-Sharp-FlappyBird/README.md

 I learnt and used a few tools to make this project. making cripts, adjusting settings, learning about the scene, game objects and more!!!.

-shoutout for Britishgaming for the tutorial.
+shout-out to Britishgaming for the tutorial.